supercomputersfordl2017/supercomputersfordl2017.github.io/index.md

 # Registration Awards

 We will offering NIPS workshop registrations to the four best papers submitted by students at academic instituions.
-Please indict in your submission if you would like to apply for this award.
+Please indicate in your submission if you would like to apply for this award.

 # Contact Us